Atri10/GST-TAX_System-Flask-App/README.md

 ```
-Test cases are in Leanr Form How-to-USE PDF inside folder
+Test cases are in How-to-USE PDF inside gst-flask-app
 ```